Real models for the framed little $n$-disks operads: The Maurer-Cartan element Z

 We proceed by induction on $n$.
 For $n=2$ and $n=3$ Theorem \ref{conjthm:main} is known, see Proposition \ref{prop:conjmain23}.
-Now we invoke Theorem \ref{thm:locmain} for $k=2$, $l=n-2$, assuming $n\geq 4$.\footnote{In fact, the case $n=3$ may also be tackled in this way, giving a second proof of the conjecture for $n=3$.
+Next we suppose that we already know that $Z_{n-2}^{n-2}\sim Z^{n-2}_{conj}$ and we desire to show that \beq{equ:tmpdes} Z_{n}^{n}\sim Z^{n}_{conj}. \eeq We invoke Theorem \ref{thm:locmain} for $k=2$, $l=n-2$, assuming $n\geq 4$.\footnote{In fact, the case $n=3$ may also be tackled in this way, giving a second proof of the conjecture for $n=3$.
 However, in the interest of uniformity of notation, let us assume $n\geq 4$.} Theorem \ref{thm:locmain} then states that

 where we abbreviate the orthogonal Euler class by $u$ (it has degree $+2$).
 Now by our induction hypothesis $Z_{n-2}^{n-2}\sim Z_{conj}^{n-2}$, and hence, using \eqref{equ:PhiZ} we find that \beq{equ:tmp11} Z_{2,n-2}^n \sim_{u} R_{2,n-2}(Z_{conj}^n). \eeq Where $R_{2,n-2}$ is as in \eqref{equ:Rkldef}.
-Note also that clearly $Z_{2,n-2}^n=R_{2,n-2}(Z_n^n)$.
-Let us be explicit how the underlying map of the coefficient rings looks like.
+Note also that clearly $Z_{2,n-2}^n=R_{2,n-2}(Z_n^n)$, so that we have

+Let us be explicit how the map of the coefficient rings underlying $R_{n-2,2}$ looks like.
 For $n$ even we have

 In the above and in the formulas for $n$ odd below, we assume $P_0=1$.
 For $n$ odd we have

 Now localize the rings on the right hand side over $u$.
 We can then exchange the generator $E_{n-2}$ by $E_n:=uE_{n-2}$, respectively $P_{2n-6}$ by $P_{2n-2} := u^2P_{2n-6}$.
 This will make uniform the formula for the differential for both left- and right-hand sides.
 The maps above then change in that for $n$ even